KDAB/FatCRM/ReadMe.md

 # Introduction

-FatCRM is a desktop application for SugarCRM.
+FatCRM is a desktop application for the web application [SugarCRM](https://www.sugarcrm.com).

 Desktop application for a web service, fat client, get it? :-)